 In 2003, Bristol Myers Squibb implemented a policy for registering clinical trials on public databases.
 Bristol Myers Squibb is committed to registering all Phase I-IV interventional trials, conducted in any geographic location, on applicable registries including ClinicalTrials.gov and EU Clinical Trials Register prior to the first patient being enrolled.

-We also voluntarily register on ClinicalTrials.gov most non-interventional trials including post-authorization safety and efficacy studies conducted.
+We also voluntarily register on ClinicalTrials.gov most of our non-interventional trials including post-authorization safety and efficacy studies.

 Disclosure of Clinical Trial Results

 We are committed to disclosing the results of clinical trials on all applicable registries in accordance with applicable law.

 Compliance with PhRMA-EFPIA Principles